1987 Maltese general election

 General elections were held in Malta on 9 May 1987.
+The Nationalist Party won a majority of votes and won a one-seat majority in the unicameral legislature.
 Although the Nationalist Party received the most votes, the Malta Labour Party won a majority of seats.
 However, in accordance with the modifications made to the electoral system following a similar outcome in the 1981 elections, the Nationalist Party was awarded an extra four seats in order to give them a parliamentary majority.

-The elections ended 16 years of Labour government, with Nationalist Party Eddie Fenech Adami becoming Prime Minister.
+The elections ended 16 years of Labour government, with Nationalist Party leader Eddie Fenech Adami becoming Prime Minister.
 Adami stated that he would align the country more closely with Western governments and distance Malta from Muammar Gaddafi.